 - Breastfeeding is safe if you have gestational diabetes and your healthcare team will support you in feeding your baby. - Whichever way you choose to feed your baby, you should start feeding as soon as possible after birth, and then every 2-3 hours to help your baby's blood glucose stay at a safe level.
-Babies born to mothers with gestational diabetes have a high risk of low sugar levels after birth, so you may be advised to hand express and give your baby this early breast milk (also called colostrum) in addition to breastfeeding directly.
-Your healthcare team will advise you how to do this. - It is safe to express colostrum in pregnancy, from 36 weeks onwards and to store it for use after giving birth.
-This can be helpful to supplement breastfeeding and expressing if you experience difficulties in breastfeeding after giving birth.
-Your healthcare team will be able to advise you about how to store breastmilk safely. - You should inform a member of your healthcare team if you have any concerns about your baby's wellbeing.
+Babies born to mothers with gestational diabetes have a high risk of low sugar levels after birth, so your healthcare team may advise you to hand express and give your baby this early breast milk (also called colostrum) in addition to breastfeeding directly.
+Your healthcare team will advise you how to do this. - It is safe to express colostrum in pregnancy, from 36 weeks onwards and to store it for use after delivery.
+This can be helpful to supplement breastfeeding and expressing if you have problems breastfeeding after delivery.
+Your healthcare team will be able to advise you about how to store breastmilk safely.

+• You should tell a member of your healthcare team if you have any concerns about your baby's wellbeing.